FREE GROCERY GUIDE

 That metabolic boost is something many of us with underactive thyroids are looking for: more energy, better digestion, and regular bowel movements.
 There are several reasons ginger can help keep our metabolic engines humming.
 Let’s look at the ways it supports digestion throughout the digestive tract.

-Lemon Ginger Honey makes a great homemade gift!
-Get the recipe HERE
+This Lemon Ginger Honey is a wonderful home remedy for sore and scratchy throats, and makes a great homemade gift!

-“Ginger,” he writes, “is the perfect remedy for both problems since it promotes the release of gastrin, which is responsible for the release of stomach acid and helps promote bile flow.
-An awesome one-two punch!”
+He writes, “Ginger is the perfect remedy for both problems since it promotes the release of gastrin, which is responsible for the release of stomach acid and helps promote bile flow.

 As the food moves past the stomach, ginger continues to “make waves” further down the digestive tract.

-Studies have shown that ginger also improves gastric motility by supporting gastric emptying.
+Studies have shown that ginger also improves gastric motility by supporting gastric emptying, meaning the emptying of the stomach.

-While slow metabolism, slow digestion, and constipation are common complaints among hypothyroid patients, what about ginger for hyperthyroidism?
+While slow metabolism, slow digestion, and constipation are common among hypothyroid patients, what about patients dealing with hyperthyroidism?
 Is gastric motility or a speedier metabolism something hyperthyroid patients want?
-Maybe not.
+Well, maybe not.

 To clarify, you are hypothyroid if: